rodrite/jekyll-now/_posts/2016-8-24-Solr-topic-function.md

 - **type**: field to query (String).
 The types are colors

 ## Sample code ##
-Here we are the sample code!
+Here we are the sample code! (this code is based in [continuous pull sample code](https://cwiki.apache.org/confluence/display/solr/Streaming+Expressions#StreamingExpressions-daemon) with some changes)

 ```java
 package rodrite.github.io.solr.streaming;